SkipHead/pgx-pgbouncer-connect/README.md

-# PGX-PGBOUNCER-CONNECT

-pgx-pgbouncer-connect is an add-on to the pgx driver.
+# PGX-PGBOUNCER-CONNECT -  Is an add-on to the pgx driver.

 It allows you to make an automatic choice between two nodes in a PostgreSQL cluster, which is always necessary in high availability systems.
 It also combines database migration using the goose tool,